Quick Answer

 - Tracking confusion.
 When employers repost roles, it becomes difficult to remember whether you've already evaluated or applied to that listing.
 This uncertainty wastes mental energy and can cause you to skip opportunities unnecessarily.

-What changes with filtering
+What Changes with Filtering

 Having reposted jobs clearly labeled changes how efficiently you can search.
 With the black badges visible on every reposted job card, you can instantly identify which listings you've already seen without opening them.
 This alone speeds up your search significantly.